replicatedhq/replicated-docs/docs/enterprise/updating-patching-with-kustomize.md

 ### Upstream

-The following table describes the `upstream` directory and whether the changes persist after an update:
+The following table describes the `upstream` directory and whether custom changes persist after an update:

 <table>
   <thead>